igregson/theCodestead.com/content/post/npm-run-wordpress.md

 description: >
   Learn a modern and nimble WordPress workflow for theme/plugin development that uses Node's package manager: NPM.
 summary: >
-  Having to work with WordPress does not require abandonment of developer joy, at least to a certain extent.
+  Having to work with WordPress doesn't require abandonment of developer joy, at least to a certain extent.
 Learn a modern and nimble WordPress workflow for theme/plugin development that uses Node's package manager: NPM.
 ---

-Having to work with WordPress does not require abandonment of developer joy, at least to a certain extent.
+Having to work with WordPress doesn't require abandonment of developer joy, at least to a certain extent.

 I've recently refined my general WordPress-based project development workflow.
 The catalyst was a recent Ghost theme created by my wife and I which we adapted/ported to WordPress ([Blockster](http://crtv.mk/q0ANV)).
 All the while, this workflow is useful for any WordPress related project: themes, plugins, specific sites, etc.